gkalomiros/shotokan/instructors_notes/first_principles.md

 No technique should be trained in a way that results in undue strain or degredation.
 In particular, care must be taken to avoid chronic problems like joint damage or concussions.
 This leads to karate ultimately gating itself.

+#### Sub-Corollary: How techniques are practiced and classes taught must change with emerging science

+How techniques are practiced should not be fixed for the sake of tradition.
+For example, some old practices, like canting the feet and knees inward relative to the direction of movement, and known to be bad for the body.
+Those methods should be discarded and replaced with methods that are in line with modern understanding of how the body is meant to be used.
+For the example, the feet and knees should be aligned with the direction of movement to reduce tortional stress on the knee joints.

+Likewise, teaching methods and class structure should be adapted as needed when it is shown to lead to better outcomes.
+For example, traditionally, Shotokan classes begin with static stretches to improve flexibility.
+Modern sports science has proven that stretching for flexibility is most effective at the end of a workout and not before.
+Also, that static stretches before exercise can lead to reduced performance.
+Pre-exercise routines should focus on composite movement that warms up the muscles and loosen the joints, like jogging or light calisthenics.

+Additionally, it used to be that instruction was peformed by the instructor demonstrating a movement and the students doing their best to parrot those movements with the hope that the best students will eventually figure out the details on their own.
+Modern teaching and coaching theory has produced better teaching methods, and shown that presenting information using a variety of delivery methods is far more effective.

 ### Corollary: Karate Instruction Should Produce Students Capable of Self-Study

 Because everybody's bodies, backgrounds, perceptions, and goals are different; people move away; instructors retire;